-- Age equality in health and social care, Sir Ian Carruthers, Dept of Health, 2009
+- Age equality in health and social care; Dept of Health, 2009

-- Mixed-sex wards to be eliminated this year, Nursing Times, August 2010
+- Mixed-sex wards to be eliminated this year; Nursing Times (requires registration), August 2010

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.